 Identification of needs for all students begins whilst they are still at primary school.
 We work closely with our partner primary schools to obtain quality information about all students who are transferring to Springwell.
 See transition section below.

-All students are carefully monitored by their teachers to ensure that they make good progress and those who are identified at risk of having SEN, based on the definition given in the Code of Practice, are referred to the Learning Support Manager/SENCO for advice and support.
+All students are carefully monitored by their teachers to ensure that they make good progress and those who are identified at risk of having SEND, based on the definition given in the Code of Practice, are referred to the Learning Support Manager/SENDCO for advice and support.

 Class teachers, support staff, parents/carers and the student themselves will be the first to notice a difficulty with learning.
 At Springwell Community College we do our utmost to ensure that any assessment of special needs involves the student, their parent/carer and their teachers.
-The Learning Support Manager (SENCO) will also support with the identification of barriers to learning and has a range of assessment tools available.
+SENDCO will also support with the identification of barriers to learning and has a range of assessment tools available.